Tuesday, May 16, 2017

 Casey's friend Kannell joins Squad 3, and Severide tries to make him feel at home by ensuring he does his job.
 Severide helps him build a dryer for their firesuits.
 It was pretty nice.

 Meanwhile, Cruz could face being fired or suspended and ask Mouch to help.
-But Mouch seems to be behind what's going on at the top office.
-There were changes like new legal and such.
+But Mouch is behind what's going on at the top office.
+There were changes like new laws.
 Mouch tries his best to help Cruz, but in the end, Cruz gets a 60-day suspension, and Cruz isn't happy with that result, blaming Mouch for being a slacker.

 Dawson gets a visit from her father, who wants to spend time with her.
 After she turns him down because she is at work, she goes to his place to visit and finds him in a heat with someone with whom he owns money.
 It gets worse when Dawson and Casey are about to have a nice date night til they get a call from Herrmann about her dad being upset and drunk that he lost his house.

 "Sixty Days" seems to be the go-ahead of maybe change coming with our favorite characters.
-I'm mostly not up to date on what's going on at the Fire Office.
-I'm also thinking about retiring and selling smoke alarms as well.
+I'm not up to date on what's going on at the Fire Office.
+I'm also considering retiring and selling smoke alarms.
 I enjoyed this episode.
-It was pretty good and something I would want to look back and watch again.
+It was good and something I would want to look back and watch again.
 The writing was good, and so was the acting performance.
 Overall, I give this episode a 7/10.

 You can catch the season finale of Chicago Fire tonight at 10/9c on NBC.